 The Mount participates in regular inter-schools competitions via our local pyramid of schools.
 Individual and team 'winners' of tournaments have the opportunity to progress to wider local, county and national levels.
 To increase involvement in physical activity, personal challenge, and experience of competing against others The Mount also holds termly intra-school, Key Stage and whole school competitions.
 Once a week, children take part in the weekly mile, aiming to improve their stamina and obtain new personal bests.

 During summer term, we run ‘Sports Fortnight’.
 Pupils try new sports as well as competing in intra-school competitions.
-Year 6 children, who have trained to become Young Sports Leaders, run a multi sports and athletics tournament for the children in KS1.
+Year 5 children, who have trained to become Young Sports Leaders, run a multi sports and athletics tournament for the children in KS1 and Foundation Stage.
 Students from a local secondary school help to organise events, and there is a KS2 athletics competition, with families invited along to the finals.
 We also run an annual sports afternoon which includes competitive events.

-PE is enhanced further by after-school clubs, many of which are free.
+PE is enhanced further by after-school clubs.
 These have recently included Dance, Gymnastics, Athletics, Multi Sports, Martial Arts and Tag-Rugby.
 We provide a range of sports equipment that can be used at breaks and lunchtimes to encourage physical activity and provide children with an opportunity to independently practise the skills they have learnt in lessons.